coleHafner/semantic-pr-title/README.md

 npm run dev
 ```

+# Usage
+This is currently [hosted on Glitch](https://colehafner-pr-title-linter-1.glitch.me) and used internally.
+It has not been released into the [GitHub Marketplace](https://github.com/marketplace?type=apps) or [Probot 'Featured Apps' Page](https://probot.github.io/apps/) yet.

 ## Contributing

 If you have suggestions for how pr-title-linter could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.